How To Boost Thyroid Function Naturally in Just Minutes a Day: 10 Tips Proven To Work

 In addition to taking any medication your doctor may prescribe, you can help keep your thyroid healthy with these easy lifestyle tips:

-Drinking a shot of food-grade aloe vera juice before breakfast can boost the thyroid’s ability to secrete its energizing hormones.
-So say Italian scientists, who found that thyroid function improved by 40 percent in women who drank 2 oz. of aloe vera juice on an empty stomach each morning for three months.
-Credit goes to nutrients such as sterols and vitamins A, C and E in the juice, which support the thyroid and protect it from damage due to inflammation.
+Sipping a shot of food-grade aloe vera juice before breakfast can boost the thyroid’s ability to secrete its energizing hormones.
+So say scientists reporting in the Journal of Clinical & Translational Endocrinology, who found that thyroid function improved by 40 percent in women who drank 2 oz. of aloe vera juice on an empty stomach each morning for three months.
+Sterols and vitamins A, C and E in the juice support the thyroid and protect it from damage due to inflammation.

 Or enjoy a banana split!
-Dairy treats like milk and yogurt are so rich in iodine that just two servings provide the recommended 150 mcg. per day.
+Dairy products like milk and yogurt are so rich in iodine that just two servings provide the recommended 150 mcg. per day.
 And Japanese research suggests the ideal amount of iodine intake improves thyroid function by 35 percent, since the gland relies on the mineral to produce healthy levels of metabolism-boosting hormones.
+A tasty pick: Clio Zero Sugar Greek Yogurt Bars.

 Upgrade your tuna melt